-When we really look at high speed design, we are dealing with the issue of the effect of impedance, both on the traces and on the power provided to the board.
+When we look at the high-speed design, we are dealing with the effect of impedance, both on the traces and the power provided to the board.
 The trace impedances are heavily influenced by the layer stack up.

 On the power planes, we also deal with impedances.
-Any noise that makes its way onto the Power Distribution Network (PDN) (a.k.a the power planes) needs to be given a low impedance path to the ground plane, regardless of the frequencies of the noises.
+Any noise that makes its way onto the Power Distribution Network (PDN) (a.k.a the power planes) needs to be given a low impedance path to the ground plane, regardless of the noises' frequencies.
 Thus the need to determine which values of capacitors are needed, what kind, and how many.
 The PDN Planner provides over 5,650 capacitors in the library.
 More will be added as they become available.
 The user can add capacitors to the library as well.

 The iCD Stackup Planner provides accurate impedance information through its built-in field solver.
-By using the information in the stack up planner, the PDN planner can, in turn, provide accurate information for all noise frequencies of concern.
-With the iCD Stackup Planner, the user has access to a library of over 30,700 materials (core, prepreg, and solder mask) up to 100 GHz.
+By using the information in the stack-up planner, the PDN planner can, in turn, provide accurate information for all noise frequencies of concern.
+With the iCD Stackup Planner, the user has access to a library of over 33,250 materials (core, prepreg, and solder mask) up to 100 GHz.

 "I am very pleased with the recent CPW update, as it will greatly help me keep as much copper as possible without impacting signal integrity.

-All in all, please pass my complements to the chef.
-It's a very handy tool so far, and it has been proven time and again by several board houses that are impressed with how well my supplied geometries match the impedance goals - and there has been no complaint whatsoever with the Excel output from the tool.
+All in all, please pass my compliments to the chef.
+It's a convenient tool so far, and it has been proven time and again by several board houses that are impressed with how well my supplied geometries match the impedance goals - and there has been no complaint whatsoever with the Excel output from the tool.
 The board manufacturers seem to like having such a well-organized stackup description that they can use."

 Consultant - Global Technical Systems